gcornetta/piwrapper/README.md

 # License

-This software is licensed under MIT license unless otherwise specified in the third-party software included in this package.
+This software is licensed under MIT license unless otherwise specified in the third-party modules included in this package.